kevinpmcc/CV/README.md

 I re-discovered development when I solved an issue we were having removing non-relevant content from our training material prior to sending for translation.
-By talking with localization engineer and learning myself about macros I was able to set up a process which enabled us to accurately scope localization effort (wordcount) and made it easy to mark content as being not for translation.
+By talking with our localization engineer and teaching myself about macros I was able to set up a process which enabled us to accurately scope localization effort (wordcount) and made it easy to mark content as being not for translation.